judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 God rejse! (bon voyage in Danish)

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-royal-yacht-min.jpg alt="The Dutch Royal Yacht" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-royal-yacht-min.jpg alt="The Dutch Royal Yacht" %}

 ## What a great day this was!